Wally's

 Wally's is an American chain of convenience stores and gas stations.
-Established in 2020, the chain currently has two locations in the Midwestern United States.
+Established in 2020, the chain currently has three locations in the Midwestern United States.

 History

 The idea of the Wally's business had originated in 2017 when cousins Michael Rubenstein and Chad Wallis of rural Missouri were experiencing an unexciting drive home from Colorado and came up with the proposal for their own convenience store and gas station that would serve as a tourist attraction for travelers.
 Rubenstein had worked in the real estate and supply logistics industries while Wallis had experience in operating convenience stores and gas stations and, with their combined experience, would subsequently create plans for their business.

-The first Wally's location was opened along Interstate 55 in Pontiac, Illinois in September 2020 after its initial plans to open on Independence Day were delayed due to the ongoing COVID-19 pandemic.
+The first Wally's location was opened along Interstate 55 in Pontiac, Illinois, in September 2020 after its initial plans to open on Independence Day were delayed due to the ongoing COVID-19 pandemic.
 The travel center covers a total area around 30,000 sqft, with a 76 fuel pumps as well as 4 electric vehicle charging stations with the capacity for 12 more.
 Wally's second location opened on March 4, 2022, in Fenton, Missouri along Interstate 44 with 72 fuel pumps and a total footprint of about 36,000 sqft.

-Two more Wally's locations are planned to open in the Midwest; one in Whitestown, Indiana and another in Independence, Missouri.
-Both are scheduled to open in 2024.
+Wally's opened its third location on June 30, 2026 in Whitestown, Indiana, along Interstate 65.
+This is the company's largest store coming in at about 53000 Square feet and 84 gas pumps.

+A fourth Wally's is planned in Independence, Missouri.